BIGBALLON/cifar-10-cnn/README.md

-# Convolutional Neural Networks (CNN) for CIFAR-10 Dataset
+# Convolutional Neural Networks for CIFAR-10

-This repository is about some CNN Architecture's implementations for **cifar10**.
+This repository is about some implementations of CNN Architecture  for **cifar10**.

 ![cifar10][1]

 I just use **Keras** and **Tensorflow** to implementate all of these CNN models.
-(maybe pytorch version if I have time)
+(maybe torch/pytorch version if I have time)

 ## Requirements

 - Python (3.5.2)
-- Keras (2.0.8)
+- Keras (2.1.3)
-- tensorflow-gpu (1.3.0)
+- tensorflow-gpu (1.4.1)

 ## Architectures and papers